On Choosing the Poems

 Another volcano poem with a lost manuscript and undated, this one transcribed by Mabel Todd.
 The hymn form links it to the other volcano poems as does its explicit theme of “reticence.”

 This volcano, like Etna, is “never slumbering,” a fact the speaker uses as an image of unending planning of “pink projects,” the fiery eruptions of its core.
 It is easy to link this image of projects to poetic or creative productions.
-But this volcano is also explicitly male, the first time a specific gender is assigned to a volcano.
-We might see this as Dickinson gendering the creative and destructive powers of her inner self as a masculine force—not surprising for a woman operating in a man’s world.
+Despite the now explicit gendering of pink as a feminine color, this volcano is explicitly male, the first time Dickinson assigns a specific gender to a volcano.
+Research shows that before WW II, style setters like department stores recommended pink for boys and blue for girls, reasoning that pink derived from red and was therefore a “stronger and more decided color,” while blue was more “delicate.”
+We might see this as Dickinson gendering the creative and destructive powers of her inner self as a masculine force—not surprising for a woman writing in a man’s world.

 Barker, Wendy.
 Lunacy of Light: Emily Dickinson and the Experience of Metaphor.
 Carbondale: Southern Illinois Press, 1987, 120.